fgsoruco/opencv_4/README.md

 ## Compatibility
 * It is developed for the integration of the OpenCV artificial vision library in its version 4.3.0
 * It is compatible with Android and iOS.
-* Easy integration with popular flutter packages like [image_picker](https://pub.dev/packages/image_picker) was kept in mind, to process images from gallery or camera, you can see the implementation example [here](example).
+* Easy integration with popular flutter packages like [image_picker](https://pub.dev/packages/image_picker) was kept in mind, to process images from gallery or camera, you can see the implementation example [here](https://pub.dev/packages/opencv_4/example), in this case you need to configure the flutter project with [Nullsafety](#how-to-use)..
 * The implemented OpenCV modules are the following:
   * __Image Processing__
     * Image Filtering